andrew-gatchalian/andrew-gatchalian/README.md

 ## 📚 Education

 - **Master of Science in Business Analytics**, University of California, Irvine - The Paul Merage School of Business, (2023-2024)
-- **Bachelor of Arts in Economics**, California State University, Fresno, (2016-2020).
+- **Bachelor of Arts in Economics, Minor in Computer Science**, California State University, Fresno, (2016-2020).
 Magna Cum Laude.

 ## 💼 Experience